-17.1 Strategic Movement When a player declares a "march" or "activate leader" action, he may declare that the action will use "strategic movement" as long as:
+17.1 Strategic Movement When, during the Distance Movement portion of the Action Phase, a player declares a "march" or "activate leader" action, he may declare that the action will use "strategic movement" as follows:

-- a) The moving unit is an infantry unit, it is and remains more than eight hexes from an enemy infantry unit and more than four hexes from an enemy cavalry unit. - b) T moving unit is a cavalry unit, it is and remains more than eight hexes from any enemy unit.
+- a) If the moving unit is an infantry unit, it is and remains more than eight hexes from an enemy infantry unit and more than four hexes from an enemy cavalry unit. - b) If the moving unit is a cavalry unit, it is and remains more than eight hexes from any enemy unit.

 The path tracing the distance to an enemy unit must not cross impassable terrain nor pass through a friendly unit.
+It may be traced through ZOCs.